voxel51/fiftyone/docs/source/integrations/labelstudio.rst

     lists from the :meth:`classes <fiftyone.core.dataset.Dataset.classes>` or
     :meth:`default_classes <fiftyone.core.dataset.Dataset.default_classes>`
     properties of your dataset will be used, if available.
-Otherwise, the observed labels on your dataset will be used to construct a classes list.
+Otherwise, the observed labels on your dataset will be used to construct a classes list
 -   **mask_targets**: if omitted for a semantic segmentation field, the mask targets from the
     :meth:`mask_targets <fiftyone.core.dataset.Dataset.mask_targets>` or